medialab/artoo/helpers.md

   * **delimiter**        *?string* [`,`] : The field delimiter.
   * **escape**  *?string* [`"`] : The escape character for the fields and the field delimiter.
   * **order** *?array* : if you pass an array of objects, the wanted keys and their order.
-  * **headers** *?boolean | ?array* : if false, the fonction won't add a header line.
+  * **headers** *?boolean or ?array* : if false, the fonction won't add a header line.
 If you provide an array, the header line will follow it.
 Note that, by default, a header line is added when an array of object is passed as `data`.

 *Example*